SkepticMystic/pivot/src/routes/blog/password-reset-email-verification-sveltekit-using-lucia-otps.md

 ## Conclusion

 That's it!
 We've now added multipurpose OTPs to our SvelteKit app, and used them to implement password reset and email verification flows.

+You can compare your code against the completed demo <a href="https://github.com/SkepticMystic/sveltekit-lucia-otp-tutorial" target="_blank">here</a>.